What can a wife focus on to strengthen sexual intimacy with her husband?

 What I am about to share today is my focus and what has worked for me and le hubs.
 In no way am I saying our way is the only way.

-However, I hope to encourage the wife who feels like she’s chasing shadows; she likes what they have, thinks it could be better, and they are always working at it.
+However, I hope to encourage the wife who feels like she’s chasing shadows; she likes what they have, (very important to have this baseline!) thinks it could be better, and they are always working at it.

 But she’s worried they’ll never get there or have what is considered “a great sex life.”